top of page

 Play Video

-This seal pup was struggling with something you almost wouldn’t notice: a thin, black box strap buried in his fur.
-Unlike the more common white packaging straps, black ones are much harder to spot.
-But to seals, both are equally deadly.
-This one had not cut into the seal’s body, but it would have continued to tighten as he grew.
-Rescuer Hawain stepped in just in time to remove it.
-But the real question remains: why are we still using these things?
-If the industry truly meant what it says about sustainability, alternatives would be standard by now, or at least properly disposed of.
-But here we are, again.
-One more strap.
-One more seal.
-We need action, not excuses. - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - Please visit our website to find out more about our work and how to support us: ➡ Website: https://www.ocnamibia.org/ ➡ Donate via Paypal: https://ow.ly/BTm550PIavq ➡ Donate via Stripe: https://ow.ly/Xy1F50PIMzQ ➡ Support via Patreon: https://www.patreon.com/OCN ➡ FAQs: https://www.ocnamibia.org/faqs Follow us on social media: ➡ Instagram: https://www.instagram.com/oceanconservationnamibia/ ➡ Facebook: https://www.facebook.com/OCNamibia ➡ TikTok: https://www.tiktok.com/@oc_namibia ➡ LinkedIn: https://www.linkedin.com/company/ocnamibia/ ➡ Twitter: https://twitter.com/ocnamibia 😊 Thank you for every like, share, comment and subscribe 😊 Ocean Conservation International is registered as a non-profit organisation under chapter 501(c)3.
+The bulls are back,. and some of them are in serious trouble.
+This time of year, large male Cape fur seals return from sea for breeding season.
+Many of them have spent months away from human activity, and when they wash up with plastic around their necks, it’s often the first and last time anyone gets a chance to help them.
+These bulls are powerful, wild, and not used to human presence.
+That makes rescuing them especially risky and unpredictable.
+In this situation, we had to make a difficult call: go after a second entangled bull and risk losing both… or focus on the one we had safely netted.
+We chose the safer option, and at least one life was saved today.
+The other bull is still out there.
+Still entangled.
+Still waiting.
+And we’ll be back. 🦭 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - Please visit our website to find out more about our work and how to support us: ➡ Website: https://www.ocnamibia.org/ ➡ Donate via Paypal: https://ow.ly/BTm550PIavq ➡ Donate via Stripe: https://ow.ly/Xy1F50PIMzQ ➡ Support via Patreon: https://www.patreon.com/OCN ➡ FAQs: https://www.ocnamibia.org/faqs Follow us on social media: ➡ Instagram: https://www.instagram.com/oceanconservationnamibia/ ➡ Facebook: https://www.facebook.com/OCNamibia ➡ TikTok: https://www.tiktok.com/@oc_namibia ➡ LinkedIn: https://www.linkedin.com/company/ocnamibia/ ➡ Twitter: https://twitter.com/ocnamibia 😊 Thank you for every like, share, comment and subscribe 😊 Ocean Conservation International is registered as a non-profit organisation under chapter 501(c)3.
 Donations are tax deductible in the United States.
 All donations are used to support the seal rescue team from Ocean Conservation Namibia

 Play Video